A Reality Check on SBOM-based Vulnerability Management: An Empirical Study and A Path Forward: Methodology

 In this work, we evaluate two popular SBOM generators: \texttt{Trivy}~\cite{trivy} and \texttt{Syft}~\cite{syft}. \texttt{Trivy} and \texttt{Syft} are open-source tools with extensive community support.
 Both tools support the standard CycloneDX format and support a wide range of programming languages and PM files.
 We select both tools to replicate consistently the method used in~\cite{yu2024correctness}, and to the best of our knowledge, those two are among the most widely used SBOM generators~\cite{yu2024correctness,benedetti2024impact,o2023impacts,rabbi2024sbom}.
 However, recent studies highlight that the two tools demonstrate distinct approaches for dependency management and for the resolution of transitive dependencies.
 Consequently, their outputs can vary significantly~\cite{yu2024correctness, o2023impacts, o2024assessing}.
 In this study, we employ these two generators to demonstrate that, with the appropriate input, both \texttt{Trivy} and \texttt{Syft} are capable of generating identical, accurate, and complete SBOMs.

 For commonly used programming languages, we list their respective common PMs as illustrated in Table~\ref{tab:package_manager_comparison}.
-The \textit{Lock File} column specifies the names of the generated lock files, while the \textit{Dry-Run} column indicates whether the lock file can be generated without having to install all dependencies locally, thereby conserving computational resources.
+The \textit{Lock File} column specifies the names of the generated lock files, while the \textit{Dry-Run Support} column indicates whether the lock file can be generated without having to install all dependencies locally, thereby conserving computational resources.
 The \textit{SBOM} column denotes whether the lock file is supported by selected SBOM generators.
-The \textit{Consistency} column assesses if the provided lock file facilitates the replication of the software environment.
 For instance, in Rust, which employs a strong PM, the project configuration file is \texttt{Cargo.toml}, and the corresponding lock file is \texttt{Cargo.lock}, which is recognized by SBOM tools.
-Using the same \texttt{Cargo.lock}, the software environment can be reliably replicated across different machines.
+Using the same \texttt{Cargo.lock}, hence the software environment can be reliably replicated across different machines.
 We focus on strong PMs that generate lock files that are compatible with SBOM tools.
 Accordingly, we select \texttt{Poetry} for Python, \texttt{Cargo} for Rust, \texttt{Bundler} for Ruby, and \texttt{Composer} for PHP as the targets of our evaluation.
 It is worth mentioning that, although both \texttt{Trivy} and \texttt{Syft} claim to support \texttt{package-lock.json}, in our experiment, they produce empty SBOMs for this file.
 Therefore, we consider \texttt{package-lock.json} as unsupported by these tools~\footnote{We conducted our experiment using \texttt{Trivy} version 0.66.0 and \texttt{Syft} version: 1.33.0.
 This might not be true for future versions.}.

 As discussed in Section~\ref{sec:discussion}, despite \texttt{Syft} and \texttt{Trivy} being able to identify the same dependencies, their outputs may differ slightly due to different naming conventions.
 In our experimental setup, we removed platform-specific information from \texttt{Ruby} dependencies to align the version conventions and scopes of both \texttt{Trivy} and \texttt{Syft}.